BjarneHuijs/Unity-Projectile-Physics-Drop/README.md

 1. To calculate the travelled time we start by calculating the y-component displacement, or the distance it will drop down before it hits a wall or the ground.<br/>
 For this we use the Y-displacement formula:<br/>
 ![Y Displacement formula](/Images/yDisplacement.png)<br/>
-	* The _(v0y)_ value stands for initial y velocity, this is important in case the bullet is not fired straight forward, as this bullet would possibly first travel upwards or downwards which would greatly impact the shape of our trajectory arc. <br/>Luckily the Unity framework makes this a lot easier as many of the vectors we would have to calculate are kept as standard variables inside of an object.
+	* The _(v0y)_ value stands for initial y velocity
+		* This value is important in case the bullet is not fired straight forward,<br/> as said bullet would possibly first travel upwards or downwards which would greatly impact the shape of our trajectory arc.
+		* Luckily the Unity framework makes this a lot easier as many of the vectors we would have to calculate are kept as standard variables inside of an object.
 	* For this example I will use a bullet fired straight forward from here onwards.

-2. We can reform the formula to a form incorporating our starting height since when we shoot straight forward, its a standard forward vector at height _h_.<br/>
+2. We can reform the formula to a new form incorporating our starting height since when we shoot straight forward, its a standard forward vector at height _h_.<br/>
 ![Reformed Y Displacement formula](/Images/NewYDisplacement.png)<br/>

 3. From here we can rearrange to formula to solve for our total time the bullet is underway: <br/>
 ![Bullet travel time formula](/Images/TimeTravelled.png)<br/>

-4. Now that we know our formula for travelled time, we can plug this into our basic distance function and remove the _t_ from it.<br/>
+4. Now that we know our formula for travelled time, we replace the _t_ with it.<br/>
 ![Bullet travel distance formula](/Images/BulletTravelDistance.png)<br/>
 	* The _(v0x)_ represents the start velocity (In this formula we are mainly interested in the X-value since the Y-value was incorporated into the time travelled _t_)
 	* The starting height is represented by _(h)_